chetnasuthar12/CAPSTONE_PROJECT/README.md

 ## <a name="literature-survey"></a> Literature Survey
 The project references a range of research papers related to speech recognition, accent translation, NLP, and real-time streaming technologies:
- -Speech Recognition Research: Discusses advancements in STT using Google Speech-to-Text API and Mozilla DeepSpeech.
+ - Speech Recognition Research: Discusses advancements in STT using Google Speech-to-Text API and Mozilla DeepSpeech.
- -Phoneme Processing: Reviews G2P models like Phonetisaurus for converting text to phonetic representations.
+ - Phoneme Processing: Reviews G2P models like Phonetisaurus for converting text to phonetic representations.
- -Text-to-Speech: Covers the use of Google TTS and Mozilla TTS for accent-specific speech synthesis.
+ - Text-to-Speech: Covers the use of Google TTS and Mozilla TTS for accent-specific speech synthesis.

 The following are the reference papers: